 Pigmentation genetics of Europeans

-The maps below are based on three genome-wide SNP markers showing high association with blue and green eyes and/or fair hair in Europeans.
-The results obviously suggest there's an increase in hair and eye blondism from south to north in Europe, with clear peaks east of the Baltic Sea.
-The three SNPs include rs1667394 (HERC2 gene), rs12913832 (OCA2 gene), and rs12896399 (SLC24A4 gene).
+The maps below are based on three genome-wide SNPs showing high correlation with blue and green eyes and/or fair hair in Europeans.
+The results obviously suggest that there's an increase in hair and eye blondism from south to north in Europe, with clear peaks east of the Baltic Sea.
+The three SNPs are rs1667394 (HERC2 gene), rs12913832 (OCA2 gene), and rs12896399 (SLC24A4 gene).

 It's also interesting to note that the East Baltic peak in blondism genotypes correlates closely with the North + East European genome-wide ancestral component in my latest ADMIXTURE experiment (see here).
 Perhaps this is where natural selection for these traits was most extreme due to very specific environmental pressures, like lack of sunlight?
 Maybe this is also where these traits spread from, either gradually or during one or several major migrations?
 Someone should look into that.
 Meantime, I'll try and update this post with new maps as more samples come in.